 This 3-part OnDemand series provides an in-depth exploration of F-18 flurpiridaz and its application in cardiac PET myocardial perfusion imaging (MPI), guiding clinicians through normal interpretation, abnormal case analysis, and practical implementation in both pharmacologic and exercise stress settings.

-These webinars will be helpful for cardiac PET imagers who want to understand the nuances of F-18 tracers as well as those looking to add cardiac PET to their practice.
+These webinars will be helpful for cardiac PET imagers who want to understand the nuances of F-18 image acquisition and interpretation, and incorporating this tracer in clinical practice.

-Part 1 of this series provides an overview of F-18 flurpiridaz and important things to consider as you incorporate this tracer into clinical practice and discusses interpretation of normal studies performed with pharmacologic stress and provides important perspectives on the added value of myocardial blood flow.
+Part 1 of this series provides an overview of F-18 flurpiridaz and important things to consider as you incorporate this tracer into clinical practice; discusses the interpretation of normal studies performed with pharmacologic stress; and offers important perspectives on the added value of myocardial blood flow.

 Learning Objectives